martinmoene/type-lite/README.md

 numeric: Allows to obtain hash of a numeric object (C++11)
 quantity: Disallows to default-construct a quantity thus defined (define type_CONFIG_CONFIRMS_COMPILATION_ERRORS)
 quantity: Allows to default-construct a quantity thus defined
+quantity: Allows to custom-default-construct a quantity thus defined
 quantity: Allows to copy-construct a quantity from its underlying type
 quantity: Allows to move-construct a quantity from its underlying type (C++11)
 quantity: Allows to compare a numeric for equality